 Conclusions & Final Thoughts:

-Yes, Day of the Animals often feels like a very poor man’s Alfred Hitchcock’s The Birds, but this B-movie is cheez-whiz-fun with a message.
-Kick back and enjoy!
+Day of the Animals isn’t an undiscovered gem.
+Although It often feels like a very poor man’s Alfred Hitchcock’s The Birds, this admittedly silly B-movie is cheez-whiz-fun with a message — kick back and enjoy!
 Color, 97 minutes, Rated PG.